 Tooth Extraction Cost

 One of the most common questions people ask us about tooth extraction is how much it will cost.

-Like most dental procedures, dental extraction cost will differ depending on a few factors, such as whether the extraction is surgical or not, if you are having a molar or incisor removed, and what type of insurance plan you have.
+Like most dental procedures, tooth extraction costs will differ depending on a few factors, such as whether the extraction is surgical or not, if you are having a molar or incisor removed, and what type of insurance plan you have.
 Keep in mind that incisor extractions cost less than molar extractions as it is an easier, quicker process.
 We follow the BCDA Fee Guide.

 Depending on your dental insurance plan and provider, part or all of the cost of your tooth extraction may be covered.
 At Tsawwassen Family Dental, we offer direct billing through most major insurance providers in order to make payment as quick and easy as possible for you.